 The second flow path is from MB-MW-374 to MW-713D, a distance of 151 feet; the PCE, TCE, and VC concentrations are presented in Figures 32, 33, and 34 respectively.
 PCE concentrations show the sharpest decline over this path.
-TCE and VC concentrations increased slightly along this path for the June 2012 event, but decrease along this path for the four latest monitoring events.
-Concentrations of all three analytes are near the GW-1 at the downgradient well for all five events.
+TCE and VC concentrations increased slightly along this path for the June 2012 event, but decrease along this path in each subsequent monitoring event.
+Concentrations of all three analytes are near the MMCL at the downgradient well for each event.